Subscribe to updates

 Under Any Other Business,

-the Council's next report to the Ministry of Housing, Communities and Local Government (MHCLG) was scheduled for discussion.
+the meeting was scheduled to discuss the council's next report to the Ministry of Housing, Communities and Local Government (MHCLG).

 Attendees